-CBN was founded in 1960 as the first Christian television network established in the United States.
+Founded in 1960, CBN was the first Christian television network established in the United States.
 Today CBN is one of the world's largest television ministries and produces programming seen in 200 nations and heard in 70 languages including Russian, Arabic, Spanish, French and Chinese.
-CBN's flagship program, The 700 Club, can be seen in 97 percent of television markets across the United States and is one of the longest-running religious television shows that reaches an average of one million American viewers daily.
+CBN's flagship program, The 700 Club, which Robertson hosts, can be seen in 97 percent of television markets across the United States and is one of the longest-running religious television shows that reaches an average of one million American viewers daily.

 Robertson was the founder and co-chairman of International Family Entertainment Inc. (IFE).
 Formed in 1990, IFE produced and distributed family entertainment and information programming worldwide.
 IFE 's principal business was The Family Channel, a satellite delivered cable-television network with 63 million U.S. subscribers.
 IFE, a publicly held company listed on the New York Stock Exchange, was sold in 1997 to FOX Kids Worldwide, Inc. for $1.9 billion.
 Disney acquired the FOX Family Channel in 2001 and named it ABC Family.

-Regent University was founded in 1977 by Robertson, who serves as chancellor and CEO.
-Regent is a fully accredited graduate university that offers degrees in business, communication and the arts, divinity, education, government, law, leadership and psychology and counseling.
-In addition, Regent offers a growing undergraduate program.
-Regent University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (1866 Southern Lane, Decatur, GA 30033-4097 : Telephone number 404-679-4501) to award the bachelor's, master's and doctoral degrees.
-In addition to the main campus in Virginia Beach, Regent has a Washington, D.C. location, and offers programs online.
+Located in Virginia Beach, Virginia, Regent University was founded in 1977 by Robertson, who now serves as its chief executive officer and chancellor.
+Regent is a fully accredited university that offers associate, master’s and doctoral degrees — online and on campus — in business, communication & the arts, divinity, education, government, law, leadership, and psychology & counseling.
+Regent University is accredited by the Southern Association of Colleges and Schools Commission on Colleges, and has an enrollment of more than 9,000 students.